JuliusJaenchen/mindmap-explainable-ai/docs/05 Unidirectory Explained.md

 ### Integration of Tags and links

-- **Interrelatedness:** The user has to make that quotes and pictures are always linked to at least one topic, thus promoting a multidimensional and interconnected knowledge network.
+- **Interrelatedness:** The user has to make sure that quotes and pictures are always linked to at least one topic, thus promoting a multidimensional and interconnected knowledge network.
 - **Flexibility:** This tagging approach allows users to navigate seamlessly between different types of information, fostering a comprehensive understanding of subjects.

 # How to recreate the Miro Board in the Unidirectory structure